storageos/storageos.github.io/_includes/operator/examples.md

 kubectl create -f cluster-config.yaml
 ```

-Note that StorageOS will be deployed in the storageos NameSpace, irrespective
+Note that StorageOS will be deployed in `spec.namespace` (storageos by
-of any NameSpace defined within the CR yaml.
+default), irrespective of what NameSpace the CR is defined in.

 &nbsp; <!-- this is a blank line -->